wessenstam/gts21/karbon/karbon/karbon.rst

    .. figure:: images/10.png

    The Service has two components.
-The **controller** Pod is lcuster-wide and handles IP address assignments.
+The **controller** Pod is cluster-wide and handles IP address assignments.
 The **speaker** is a per-Node daemon that advertises services with assigned IPs.

    .. note::